ChenYim/learngit/readme.txt

 Git tracks changes.
 Creating a new branch is quick and simple.
 Add a merge.
+This new line code is what i want to commit.
+This new line code is what i do not want to commit.
 Test stash.
 Test No-Fast Forward Mode.
 Use FF mode to merge.
+Use FF mode to merge2.